Frequently Asked Questions

-What happens if the reporting party requests that his/her name be confidential or ask that the college not take any action?
+What happens if the reporting party requests that their name be confidential or ask that the college not take any action?

 Responding parties with pending court cases should contact their attorney to discuss their individual situation.
 The college’s process will proceed independently of a criminal court case and is not dependent on the decision from the court with regards to cases of sexual misconduct.

 The college’s disciplinary process is separate from any concurrent or pending charges through the court system.
 The final results of a police investigation and/or a criminal proceeding do not impact the college’s proces